 When asked about their partnership with Brown Girl Jane, SheaMoisture said, “While the first step of the program consists of encouraging consumers to support and buy from Black-owned beauty businesses, we are giving a voice and channeling support to small but emerging players in the industry.
 It’s important that we take that a few steps further in order to ultimately direct dollars into diverse companies to support our community and pave a new path forward to help countless female entrepreneurs and generations to come.”

-This feature is part of our Spread the Good Series, where we’ll bring you all the latest news on brands that are giving back to the community, and that you can support by shopping online.
+This feature is part of our Brands Giving Back Series, where we’ll bring you all the latest news on brands that are giving back to the community, and how you can support by shopping online.